andrewbaxter/good-ormning/readme.md

 - Requires many macros, trait implementations
 - To synchronize your migrations and in-code schema, you can use the CLI with a live database with migrations applied.
 However, this resets any custom SQL types in the schema with the built-in SQL types.
 Alternatively you can maintain the schema by hand (and risk query issues due to typos, mismatches).
 - Column count limitations, slow build times
+- Supports more syntax, withstood test of time

 #### Good-ormning